jacint-david/vehicles-api-backend-task/README.md

 2. Returning instructions on how to reach the API enpoint upon making a GET request to /
 ![GET_INSTRUCTIONS](https://user-images.githubusercontent.com/89414746/169160045-65beb9fc-f71a-404b-b83c-0d0a12e25817.png)

-3. Redirecting to / upon mmaking a GET request to all other URLs
+3. Redirecting to / upon making a GET request to all other URLs
 ![REDIRECT](https://user-images.githubusercontent.com/89414746/169160162-1c226944-6bbf-45ec-8f7a-03939b669023.png)